circleci/circleci-docs/jekyll/_cci2/getting-started.md

 If you are comfortable with the terminal, you can SSH directly into your CircleCI jobs to troubleshoot issues with your builds by rerunning your {% comment %} TODO: Job {% endcomment %}build with the SSH enabled option.

-*Note that you will need to add your SSH keys to your GitHub account:
+**Note:** You will need to add your SSH keys to your GitHub account:
 <https://help.github.com/articles/connecting-to-github-with-ssh/>*.